ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-scp-2.md

 ![new debug connection alt-text#center](images/new_debug_connection.png "Figure 1.
 New debug connection")

 Create a connection name.
-You can choose any name you prefer.
+This can be whatever you prefer.

 ![debug connection name alt-text#center](images/debug_connection_name.png "Figure 2.
 Debug connection name")